evanneff1/441/README.md

-# Raspberry PI Node Express Stop Light
+# Arduino Stop Light Web App

-Hello, this is the repo for my Node Raspberry PI Stop Light, made as an assignment for my class.
+Hello, this is the repo for my Arduino Stop Light Web App, made as an assignment for my class.
 Enjoy!